janklab/janklab-core/README.md

 Janklab is licensed under the liberal, business-friendly Apache 2.0 License.
 You should be able to use it in most any application or environment, as long as you include the information from `NOTICE.txt` in your source distribution and/or user interface.

-Janklab depends on and is redistributed with third-party libraries, some of which are covered under other FOSS licenses.
+Janklab-core depends on and is redistributed with third-party libraries, some of which are covered under other FOSS licenses.

 * FastUtil - Apache License
 * Apache Commons - Apache License